Akkampeta railway station

-Akkampeta railway station railway station (station code: AKAT) is a railway station located in Akkampeta, Tirupati district in the Indian state of Andhra Pradesh.
+Akkampeta railway station (station code: AKAT) is a railway station located in Akkampeta, Tirupati district in the Indian state of Andhra Pradesh.
 It is located on the Gudur–Chennai section of the Howrah-Chennai main line and comes under the jurisdiction of Chennai railway division of Southern Railway zone.
 It is classified as a HG-2 station (annual revenue between 0.5 and 5 million rupees and between 0.1 and 0.3 million passengers handled).